-Owners of properties with a retaining wall that faces a public right-of-way and has any portion of the wall extending ten feet or higher must have their retaining wall inspected every five years by a Qualified Retaining Wall Inspector (QRWI) and a condition assessment report of the inspection submitted by the QRWI within 60 days of completing the inspection.
+Owners of properties with a retaining wall that faces a public right-of-way and has any portion of the wall extending ten feet or higher must have their retaining wall inspected every five years by a Qualified Retaining Wall Inspector (QRWI) and a condition assessment report of the inspection must be submitted to the Department by the QRWI within 60 days of completing the inspection.

 Cycles are staggered into five (5) sub-cycles.
 For retaining walls in the:

 January 1, 2020 to December 31, 2020

 - Initial filing: $355.00

 - Application for extension of time to complete repairs: $260.00

 - Failure to correct an unsafe condition: $1,000 per month (prorated daily)